 Children living in Fairhaven attend Lowell Elementary School, Fairhaven Middle School and Sehome High School.

-Listing courtesy of Muljat Group.
+Listing courtesy of Bellingham Real Estate Company.

-Listing courtesy of BHHS Bayside Realty.
+Listing courtesy of Rylee Park Properties.

-Listing courtesy of Windermere Real Estate Whatcom.
+Listing courtesy of Bellwether Real Estate.

 Shannon Neufeld